Aayush-Ankit/puma-simulator/how_to_run.md

 ```
 cd "PATH TO PUMA SIMULATOR"/src

-python dpe.py -n lstm

-can also specify num_tile_compute using the t flag in console
+python dpe.py -n lstm # can specify num_tile_compute using the -t flag

 python dpe.py -n lstm -t 25
-python dpe.py -n mlp -t 7
 ```

 ### 8. Then, you should see some results like: